saishandilya/devops-infra/README.md

 - Copy the below provided code and add it as a **new stage** in the Pipeline, this stage **Deploy Application using Helm** deploys application on EKS cluster using Helm.
     - If the release already exists, it upgrades the deployment; otherwise, it installs it.
     - Ensures the namespace exists before deploying the application.
+        - *Note: If the namespace doesn't exist, add `--create-namespace` at the end.
+If the namespace exists, remove `--create-namespace`.*
     - After deployment, lists all namespaces and resources in the specified namespace to verify the deployment.
         #### `Deploy Application using Helm Stage`
         ```groovy